 Yamamoto: Right now, it’s women.
 Their idiocy, the vague relationships between them that aren’t quite friendship or romantic love… I’m making anime because I want to depict these facets of women that I’ve personally felt.
 I suspect that the highlights of Michiko & Hatchin will come from this focus as well.

-Here are some of Director Sayo Yamamoto’s storyboards for episode 1.
+Here (the page to the right) are some of Director Sayo Yamamoto’s storyboards for episode 1.
 On the right is the scene Michiko and Hatchin meet for the first time, and on the left a climax scene where we catch a glimpse of Hatchin’s true face.
 Besides the lines of dialogue, there are the director’s characteristic, intuitive (?) explanations, such as (a) “Hatchin instinctively flinches” and (b) “This is Hatchin’s true character.”
 Furthermore, she has this to say about the first episode: “This is an episode that focuses on the darkness of Hatchin’s life.
 And the spark of light that appears in it is the outrageous Michiko…!
 It’s the prologue to the entire series alright!”
 Most of the episodes will be built around a single story, so the varied colors that the changing episode and animation directors bring will apparently be another of the show’s talking points.

 (c) “She hasn’t poured any oil on the pan, but it’s fine because it’s made of Teflon” (04:20) (d) “Michiko is used to stealing from people” (01:15) and (e) “Hatchin doesn’t blush in situations like this, she just gets angry” (05:25): Director Yamamoto’s storyboards are filled with this kind of unique directorial guidance (?).